Chevrolet Deluxe: 1949–1952

+The pre-war fastback designs were quickly becoming dated, in 1951, less than 200,000 Fleetline 2- and 4-door sedans were produced, compared to over 780,000 Styleline notchback sedans.
+The teardrop body style was no longer regarded as futuristic, but a remnant of a bygone era.
+By the final year, the Fleetline range was reduced to just one model, the Deluxe 2-door sedan.
+While it cost the same as its Styleline counterpart ($1,696), only 37,164 were produced compared to 215,417 Styleline equivalents.
+It would also remain the last of the GM's fastback designs introduced in 1941, as of other brands, Cadillac had stopped producing streamliners after 1949 model year, and Buick, Oldsmobile and Pontiac after 1951.

 Throughout the post-war years, many comfort, convenience and styling options were available, including tinted glass which was introduced in 1952, the final year for this style.
 Popular Mechanics rated fuel economy of 20mpg at 50 mph.
 After the end of the 1952 model year, the old nameplates—Special and Deluxe—were retired, and changed to 150 and 210, respectively, with trim similar to their respective former series.
 The Bel Air model became a full series, including two- and four-door sedans, station wagon and convertible; and represented the top-end model with features similar to the 1950-1952 models (luxury interior, full carpeting and other features).

 International markets

 Australia

 Australian assembly was undertaken by General Motors-Holden’s Ltd of the four door sedan in Special trim as well as a locally designed two door coupe utility variant.

 India

-The Deluxe was also produced in India by Hindustan Motors until 1956.
+The Deluxe was also produced in India by Hindustan Motors until 1955.